Susan Smith Nash, Ph.D.

 Languages: Spanish (fluent, spoken and written); French (intermediate written); Russian (very basic conversational); Portuguese (written and basic spoken).

-Road Trip of the Mind / Random Thoughts. bilingual edition; translated by Maya Kraigher.
-Sodobnost: Ljubljana, Slovenia, 2015 (forthcoming in March 2015).
+Road Trip of the Mind / Random Thoughts. bilingual edition; translated by Maja Kraigher.
+Sodobnost: Ljubljana, Slovenia, 2015.

 Designing Moodle Themes. (video course) Packt Publishing (Birmingham, England), 2014.